-With cryptocurrencies yet to break out of their protracted range-bound cycle, the speculation on how these markets will mature continues to build, particularly with regards to institutional investor participation.
-While some argue that the original intent of the decentralised, blockchain-based cryptocurrencies runs diametrically opposed to the world of stocks, bonds, and other financial assets, others opine that participatory vehicles for institutional investors are essential if the market is to stabilise and become viable in the long-term.
+With cryptocurrencies having seemingly broken out of their protracted range-bound cycle, the speculation on how these markets will mature continues to build, particularly with regards to institutional investor participation.
+While some argue that the original intent of the decentralised, blockchain-based cryptocurrencies runs diametrically opposed to the world of stocks, bonds, and other financial assets under the centralised control of the large banks, others opine that participatory vehicles for institutional investors are essential if the market is to stabilise and become viable in the long-term.

 So, who’s right?
 Predicting the future is always risky business, but the ramping up of investment machinery around cryptocurrencies is a trend that cannot be ignored and it may provide an indication of future market momentum.
 Between the proposed bitcoin ETFs, developments in the crypto regulatory regime, proposed custodial solutions, the impacts of bitcoin halving, and other innovative products on the horizon, the face – and price – of cryptocurrencies looks set to change as institutional investors enter the market.